Please read everything below BEFORE going on a ride with GravelNY. By going on one of our rides you agree to follow these guidelines.

 If you have a mechanical problem with your bike during the ride that can’t be fixed the group will continue on after you’ve called for assistance (e.g. uber, taxi, ride from a friend).

-DISCLAIMER: This is totally informal.
+GrNY rides are completely informal.
 You ride at your own risk and are responsible for your own safety.
 You are expected to be self-sufficient.
 We cannot guarantee the condition or safety of roads and trails.
 Nor can we control the behavior of other riders.
-This is not a supported event.
+Our rides are not supported events.
 We expect everyone to be an experienced cyclist who can repair a flat, carry appropriate food and hydration, and navigate independently if they lose the group.
+We do not offer training or bicycle education.